Personal Property Appraisals

 The three standard Approaches of Value the appraiser may use in either one of the two appraisals mentioned above are: (1) Sales Comparison Approach; (2) Cost Approach; or (3) Income Approach.
 The “Sales Comparison Approach” is used in the vast majority of personal property appraisal reports.

-The Types of Values used in each appraisal report may include Fair Market Value, Market Value, Replacement Value, and Liquidation Value.
+The most commonly used Types of Values used by an appraiser in each appraisal report may include Fair Market Value, Market Value, Replacement Value, and Liquidation Value.
 “Fair Market Value” is used in the majority of appraisal reports.

 Once our client explains their appraisal needs to us, the assigned liquor appraiser or wine appraiser will determine the type of appraisal report format.
 Our professionally qualified appraiser then chooses the correct Approach to Value and also the appropriate Type of Value for the specified appraisal report.